Jobseeker's Benefit

 Short-term employment or training

 The Department of Social Protection operates a fast-tracking system for people who sign off to take up work for a short period (up to 12 weeks) or to go on a short training course (up to 12 weeks).
 This ensures that your payment is re-instated without delay.
-It is important that you inform your Intreo Centre or local Social Welfare Branch Office in advance that you are taking up work or training.
+It is important that you inform your Intreo Centre or local Social Welfare Branch Office before you start work or training.
 Your Rent Supplement claim can also be suspended for up to 12 weeks.

 Rate of Jobseeker's Benefit